alan-s/Simulus/README.md

 # Simulus

-A traffic simulator, combining cellular automata with continuous space models, written in Java, and using the JavaFX framework for visulation.
+A traffic simulator combining cellular automata with continuous space models, written in Java, and using the JavaFX framework for visulation.

 This code is a fork from [leorohr/7ccsmgpr_2015](https://github.com/leorohr/7ccsmgpr_2015) where it was originally hosted.
 However, the original content is no longer available.